Dre Campbell Farm

 Tilling your soil will help get rid of the larvae and expose them to natural predators.

 The larvae live in the soil during development.
-So, tilling will disrupt their habitat and make them more vulnerable.
+So, tilling will disrupt their habitat and make them more vulnerable to predators.

 Be sure to till the soil before the larvae pupate into adults, typically in late spring.